MS SQL Server Backup

 • Back up selected databases only.
 Select this option if you want to select databases for the backup plan manually, then select databases from the backup in the table below.

-2. Specify the compressions and encryption options.
+Specify the compression and encryption options.
 The following options are available:

 • To enable backup compression, select Enable compression check box